fott1/Angular2-App-Personal-Info/README.md

-# Angular 2 App, Includes only personal info.
+# Angular 2 App

-More features to come soon
-1. Add Info
-2. Add skills
+# Includes Some Significant Basic Aspects of Angular2

+1. Two way binding
-3. Routing
+2. Multiple Routing
-4. And more
+3. Ability to select item from array using a list
+4. Basic templating using TemplateUrl
+5. Contact form